ministryofjustice/laa-check-client-qualifies/README.md

 **Flow::Handler** knows, for any given step, which Form object to populate to back the HTML form displayed on screen

-**Check** provides access to all _relevant_ data for a given check.
-For any given attribute it uses StepsHelper and Flow::Handler to determine whether, given the other answers given, the attribute is relevant.
+**Check** provides access to all _relevant_ data for a check.
+For any attribute it uses StepsHelper and Flow::Handler to determine whether, given the other answers supplied, the attribute is relevant.
 If not, when asked for that attribute it will return `nil`.
 Otherwise it will return that attribute.

 ## Deploying to UAT/Staging/Production